QUICK ANSWER

 What a lower pass rate means for you

-If the Florida real estate exam pass rate trend is now centered in the high 40s rather than the mid 50s, two practical things follow for candidates preparing in 2026.
+If the Florida real estate exam pass rate trend is now hovering around the high 40s and low 50s for first-time sales associate candidates, two practical things follow for candidates preparing in 2026.

 1. Your prep target should be above the median, not equal to it.